mattfenwick/Beagle/docs/tutorials/execution.md

 ## Evaluation ##

- - step 6:  macro expansion.  **We didn't use any macros, and this hasn't yet been implemented in Beagle.**
+ - step 6:  macro expansion.
+There are currently **no** macros in Beagle, and this may never change.

  - step 7:  evaluate/reduce data structure.
 The evaluation rule is that if it's a list, we evaluate each of the elements, and then